Book your seat, New tab

 A key milestone was the 1971 feasibility study on a global serials identification system, which recommended a centralized and decentralized model for serials registration.
 This led to the formal establishment of ISDS in 1975, later rebranded as the ISSN International Centre.
 Initially funded by France and UNESCO, the Centre operated under a provisional agreement until 1976 when it became financially autonomous, with member states contributing to its budget.

-thailand joins ISSN
+united-kingdom joins ISSN

-italy joins ISSN
+germany joins ISSN

-united-states-of-america joins ISSN
+canada joins ISSN

 To celebrate those 50 years of international cooperation, register to attend the conference.